medplum/medplum/packages/server/src/fhir/signer.md

 Copy the contents of public_key.pem into the "storagePublicKey" property of your CDK config file.

-## 5. Add the private key to Parameter Store
+## 5. Add the private key to server config

-Copy the contents of private_key.pem into the
+Copy the contents of private_key.pem into the "signingKey" property of your server config.